Leafs and Sens working on Zaitsev for Ceci deal: reports | CBC Sports

 Leafs defenceman requested a trade in May

-According to multiple reports, the Toronto Maple Leafs and Ottawa Senators have a deal in place to swap blueliners Nikita Zaitsev and Codi Ceci.
+According to multiple reports, the Toronto Maple Leafs and Ottawa Senators have a deal in place to swap blueliners Nikita Zaitsev and Cody Ceci.

 The tentative deal is not expected to be announced before July 1, when Toronto pays out Zaitsev's $3 million signing bonus.
 Toronto may also be adding other assets to complete the trade.